PacktPublishing/Java-11-Cookbook-Second-Edition/README.md

 This is the code repository for [Java 11 Cookbook - Second Edition](https://www.packtpub.com/application-development/java-11-cookbook-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781789132359 ), published by Packt.

-**Solutions for modular, functional, reactive, GUI, network, and multithreaded programming**
+**A definitive guide to learning the key concepts of modern application development**

 ## What is this book about?
 For more than three decades, Java has been on the forefront of developing robust software that has helped versatile businesses meet their requirements.
-Being one of the most widely used programming languages in history, it’s imperative for Java developers to discover effective ways of using it in order to take full advantage of the power of the latest Java features.
+Being one of the most widely used programming languages in history, itâ€™s imperative for Java developers to discover effective ways of using it in order to take full advantage of the power of the latest Java features.
 Java 11 Cookbook offers a range of software development solutions with simple and straightforward Java 11 code examples to help you build a modern software system.

 This book covers the following exciting features:
 * Set up JDK and understand what's new in the JDK 11 installation